justinmeiners/image-sequence-streaming/README.md

 ### Components:
 - A macOS command line tool for compiling a collection of JPEG images into an optimized sequence file. (sequencebuild)
-- A C module for working with sequence files.
-(ISSequenceStream)
-- An Objective-C class for working with sequence files.
+- An Objective-C class for loading compiled sequences or folders of JPEG.
 (ISSequence)
 - UIView base class for displaying interactive sequences with OpenGL ES and Core Video.
 - Interactive UIView classes for linear playback, horizontal and vertical drag control, and grid cell control, (ISSequenceView...)
 - An example project and sample animation sequence.